 The person from whom the memories were copied felt surprise that the teacher, having such a damaged speaking voice, knew so much about singing.
-Even with a vocal liability, the person in whom the memories originated believed Ruth was the best voice teacher she ever had.
+Even with a vocal liability, the person in whom the memories originated, believed Ruth was the best voice teacher she ever had.

 Batresh was brought out of her reverie by a woman sitting down in front of her.
 The woman had short dark hair, wore a black polyester pant suit and no make-up.
 More people were arriving.
 To her left, tenors would be seated, and to her right, altos.

-The chairs were placed on wooden rectangular boxes, risers made by stage-hands decades earlier, scratched and worn by repeated stacking.
+Chairs were placed on wooden rectangular boxes, risers made by stage-hands decades earlier, scratched and worn by repeated stacking.